havenstadrp/documentatie/docs/guide/character/target.md

 * Utilise the `canInteract` function for advanced checks to show or hide an option based on any trigger
 * Ped spawner to spawn peds and assign target options to them all in one place

-## These are Templates for all the functions in qb-target
+## These are Templates for all the functions in target